-Private equity funds: Valued based on the net asset value (NAV).
+Private equity funds and private credit funds: Valued based on the net asset value (NAV).
 The most significant input into the NAV is the fair value of its investment holdings.
 These holdings are valued by the general partners on a quarterly basis, in conjunction with management and investment advisors.
-The Plan has holdings in three limited partnerships.
+The Plan has holdings in limited partnerships.

 Real estate funds: Valued at the net asset value of shares held by the Plan at year end.
-The Plan has investment in a private market real estate investment for which no liquid public market exists.
+The Plan has an investment in a private market real estate investment for which no liquid public market exists.

-Hedge fund: Valued at the net asset value per share, without further adjustment.
+Hedge funds: Valued at the net asset value per share, without further adjustment.
 Net asset value is based upon the fair value of the underlying investment.